- Disco Tears

 Little remains of this former mining community.
 This territory now stands as the most densely forested area of Ohio.

 In response to the 2017 presidential election, and the threats against queer folk, I ask, where will queer people go to survive, to pursue happiness, to create?
-I have a response to this violence, and how to protect myself and the people I love.
+I have a response to this violence, and how to protect the people I love.

 A forgotten ghost town founded by my ancestors, no one can love this place like we queers can.
 I will recreate Moonville in the form of a refuge, a space for new ideas to manifest.
 Moonville keeps me focused and reminds me of the deep history of people who survived persecution, hardship, and bigotry by creating something.